nmiguelmoura/Porto-on-map/README.md

-# Restaurant Menu Flask App
+# Get to know Porto

 This app was built using Flask on back-end and Knockout.js, Google Maps API, Foursquare API and Open Weather Maps API on front-end.
 Users can check previously placed markers on a map of city of Porto and check description of each one.